raphidoc/SABER/README.md

 WV= 2.500; # [cm]
 ```

 The forward model can be called from the function `Saber_forward_final()`.
-The function needs some prerequisites as a bunch of conditional variable with an array of values.
-The user is recommended to refer to `main.R` for blocks of parametric initialization. (**NOTE: In future, the `main.R` variables will be converted into package environmental variables).
-As of now, The `Saber_forward_final()` takes a range of input arguements to implement the forward model.
+The function needs the earlier mentioned global variables as prerequisites.
+The user is recommended to refer to `main.R` (or the block above) for blocks of parametric initialization. (**NOTE: In future, these global variables will be converted into package environmental variables).
+Additionally, The `Saber_forward_final()` takes a range of input arguments on IOPs, BGC variables, Fluorescence etc. to implement the forward model.
 An example is shown below.

 ```
 forward_op_am03 <- Saber_forward_final(